Left: Strange Tales v.1 #107 (April 1963), pencils by Jack Kirby, inks by Sol Brodsky, letters by Artie Simek

 Two-page spread from New X-Men #122 (March 2002); script by Grant Morrison; pencils by Frank Quitely; inks by Tim Townsend, Rich Perrotta, and Sandu Florea; colors by HiFi Design, letters by Saida Temofonte

-We've looked at DC's 1976 entry in the Rutland, Vermont comic book story; now here's Marvel's, which doesn't take place on Halloween, doesn't have a parade, contains absolutely 0% Elders of the Universe in rubber masks, a total paucity of crossover references between Earths One and 616.
+Marvel's next entry in the Rutland, Vermont comic book series doesn't take place on Halloween, doesn't have a parade, contains absolutely 0% Elders of the Universe in rubber masks, a total paucity of crossover references between Earths One and 616.
 On the other hand, Thor #232 shows you exactly why the Avengers need Jarvis around: to keep their famous Avengers meeting table liberally shined with Lemon Pledge™ to buff out all the scratches from very rude-ass Tony Stark putting his iron boots up on the table.
 Why, Iron Man, as soon as your employer, Tony Stark, heras about this, he'll be dressing you down in no time and probably cutting your salary and...what's that?
 Tony Stark is Iron Man?
 Oh.
 Ohhhhh-kay.
 I've made another one of my silly mistakes.

 Panel from Thor #232 (February 1976), script by Gerry Conway, layouts by John Buscema, finishes on figures by Dick Giordano, finishes on background by Terry Austin, colors by Petra Goldberg, letters by John Costanza